synthetic-methods/xtal/README.md

 ## Templates

-A majority of definitions in this library operate on decorators - type-level functions that map from a superclass `S` to a subclass.
-These decorators are expressed as a `struct` with `template`d member `subtype`:
+The majority of definitions in this library operate on decorators: type-level functions that map from a superclass `S` to a subclass.
+These decorators are expressed as a `struct` containing `class subtype`:

-	struct {template <typename S> class subtype;};
+	template <...> struct {template <class S> class subtype;};

-Typically, these `struct`ures are themselves `template`d in order to realise a specific facet of the system.
+Typically, these `struct`ures are themselves `template`d in order to realise a specific trait.
 For example, `define` uses the Curiously Recursive Template Pattern (CRTP) to construct the supplied subclass `T`.

-	template <typename T>
+	template <class T>
 	struct define
 	{
-	   template <typename S>
+	   template <class S>
 	   class subtype
 	   {
 	      XTAL_FN2 self() XTAL_0FX {return static_cast<T const &>(*this);}